mkloubert/node-simple-socket/README.md

     // socket has been generted a RSA key pair
 });

-socket.on('stream.read', function(fdTarget, chunk, bytesWritten, hashOfChunk) {
+socket.on('stream.read', function(fdTarget, chunk, bytesRead, hashOfChunk) {
     // received stream / file chunk from remote
 });